Last updated March 22, 2023

 Don’t miss Clonakilty, one of my favorite Irish towns.
 It’s not just me, it was recognized as the “Best Town in Europe” in 2017!

-Next, you’re in for a treat: de barra’s pub.
+Next, you’re in for a treat and one of my favorite places to visit in West Cork: de barra’s pub.
 Take in the cozy, unassuming, and quintessentially Irish setting, order a Guinness.
 It’s just possibly the perfect quiet and unknown pub, right?

 Then scan the photos on the wall to see all the wildly famous people who have played here: Bowie!
 Springsteen!
 McCartney!
 Jimmy Hendrix’s guitar player owned a house nearby and brought all his friends here.